 Both Savor® cards also come with a range of non-rewards cardholder perks, including the basic Capital One benefits like $0 fraud liability and 24/7 account access.
 Other perks will vary based on the level of card you receive, with the most benefits available to World Elite Mastercard® cardholders.

-FAQs for the Capital One® Savor® Cash Rewards Credit Card
+Capital One® Savor® Cash Rewards Credit Card FAQs

 Although the stories of credit card churners who open new cards every month may make it seem like little thought need go into choosing a new card, those churners are very much the minority.
 The average cardholder has only a few credit cards, making the decision to add a new card much more impactful overall.

 So, if you’re going to go through the bother of getting a new credit card, you should make sure that card fits your needs.
 And that applies to more than just the rewards.
 Be sure the card’s network, fees, and even its look meet your wants and needs.
 There are plenty of credit card options out there, so you don’t need to settle for a card that doesn’t fit the bill.

 Is the Capital One® Savor® Cash Rewards Credit Card a Visa or a Mastercard?